zalatar242/DeFi-Insurance/contracts/SPECIFICATION.md

 ## Overview

 A simplified DeFi insurance protocol providing protection for stablecoin risks.
+The protocol operates using a configurable stablecoin as its base currency for all operations (deposits, coverage, rewards).
+The current implementation uses RLUSD (Reaper Liquidity USD) as the base stablecoin.
 The protocol automatically triggers payouts based on Chainlink oracle conditions without manual claims processing.

 ## Core Components

+### Base Currency

+The protocol uses a configurable stablecoin as its base currency for all operations:
+- All deposits and coverage amounts are denominated in the base stablecoin
+- Liquidity providers deposit the base stablecoin to provide coverage
+- Premium payments and rewards are paid in the base stablecoin
+- Currently implemented using RLUSD as the base stablecoin

 ### Risk Types & Premium Calculation